KDesp73/tabmakercli/README.md

 To-Do:
  *  Add support for more strings
- *  Add Tempo, comments, Parts
+ *  Add space for comments
  *  Delete Tabs
- *  Copy/Paste whole Tabs
+ *  Copy/Paste
  *  Responsive to resizing
  *  Scrolling
  *  Add multiples of the same note/chord using * character